maxwelld90/sim4ir/docs/index.markdown

 # The Sim4IR Workshop at SIGIR 2021

 Welcome to the Sim4IR workshop website.
 We're delighted that we're going to be running a workshop, co-located at [ACM SIGIR 2021](https://sigir.org/sigir2021/) on simulation within Information Retrieval.
-This will take place on July 15, 2021.
+The workshop took place on July 15, 2021.

 To find out more about the workshop, click one of the links below.